Manipal-Hackathon/Guidelines-and-Rules/README.md

 2) You will be able to create a repository only during the last day of Round 2.

-### Repository creation and submission of presentation will be enabled on 30th August, 11.59PM and will close on 31st August, 11.59PM (24 hours).
+### Repository creation and submission of presentation will be enabled on 30th August, 11.59PM and will close on 31st August, 11.59PM IST (24 hours).

 **The page will be active for 24 hours so participants must make sure that they upload their ppt and video by then.**